Web3-Melbourne/learning-resources/README.md

 [This is a pretty good introductory video](https://www.youtube.com/watch?v=U_LK0t_qaPo)

+If you really wanna go deep on theory, [here's a crowdsourced reading list](https://github.com/Scanate/EthList/blob/master/README.md) containing a bunch of links to talks/papers/articles which explain Ethereum concepts in more details.

 ### I have never written any code
 Excellent.
 If you'd tried to learn to code a few years ago, it wouldn't be as easy.
 There are some great resources out there for getting started really quickly.
 [CodeAcademy's Introduction to JavaScript](https://www.codecademy.com/learn/introduction-to-javascript) comes well recommended.